lhoursquentin/clash/README.md

 # Methods are defined externally and are registered without the class name
 # (see _start above)
 Car_start() {
-  printf 'Starting %s: ' "$name" if [ "$speed" -gt 100 ]; then
+  printf 'Starting %s: ' "$self" if [ "$speed" -gt 100 ]; then
     echo 'Vroooooooom'
   else